LindySez | Recipes

 • salt and freshly ground pepper to taste

-• 2 cups low-sodium or homemade chicken stock or as needed
+• 2 cups low-sodium or homemade chicken stock plus more, as needed

 Instructions